EvidanceN/Employee_Attrition_model/README.md

 - PowerBI - Creating reports

 #### Data preparation
-1. Import necessary libraries.
-2. Read your dataset .
-3. Prepare data for training.
+1. Data Cleaning.
+2. Exploratory Data Analysis.
+3. Feature Engineering.
+4. Model Training.
+5. Evaluation.
+6. Model Saving and Inference.

 ### Model training
 The model was trained the Logistic Regression which is suitable for binary and multi-class classification problems.